graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 }
 {{< / highlight >}}

-This is not JSON (even if it looks remotely similar), it is a GraphQL query.
+This is not JSON (even though it looks deliberately similar), it is a GraphQL query.
 It basically says:

 - query a book with a specific id